Teaching and Learning at Grayrigg.

 Inspiring, wobbling and building dry-stone walls!

 Teaching is not about standing at the front of the class, it’s about providing opportunities for children to learn.
 Teaching is not about putting on a show every day from 8:45- 3:15.
-It is about the environment you create, the experiences you provide and how you guide the little people in your care through those experiences and opportunities ensuring they get as much as they can out of every opportunity.
+It is about the environment you create, the experiences you provide and how you guide the little people in your care through those experiences and opportunities ensuring they get as much as they (and the teacher) seize every moment to learn something new.

 As the children move through school into KS1, the teachers continue to develop learning through engaging experiences, focusing on independent challenge with the children beginning to understand the difference between too easy, challenging or too hard (the wobble)During the afternoons, the children engage in carefully planned challenges, some independent, some supported and some teacher led.
 The best way to understand the learning in KS1 is to read our headteacher’s KS1 blog here: http://www.grayrigg.cumbria.sch.uk/blog/ks1-indepe…

 As they move through KS2, Children immerse themselves in longer topics focusing on one area over a few weeks rather than 1 hour a week.
-They begin to explore ways of researching, storing and presenting information, this is initially scaffolded for the Oaks class in year 3 and 4 - aiming for children in the Mighty Oaks (year 5 and 6) to be able to make their own decision about how they find out about a topic, how they will store the information they have gained and how they will present it to others so they can learn from each other.
+They begin to explore ways of researching, storing and presenting information, this is initially scaffolded for the Oaks class in year 3 and 4 - aiming for children in the Mighty Oaks (year 5 and 6) to be able to self challenge, recognise where they need to be slow and steady and where they can push themselves to shine and reach further than they ever though they could. .

 Their learning continues to be inspired by experience, but also by the real, grown up world - working with experts as well as teachers, for example, dissecting lambs lungs and tracking the journey of oxygen from the bronchus to the alveolus with a local vet is an experience children never forget.
 The teacher’s role then becomes one of making the understanding relevant to children.
 When working with experts, the aim is not for children to merely engage in a question and answer session but, when possible, to use their expertise to engage in activities that will make their learning memorable.